zoul/Finch/README.md

 Background music
 ================

-You can use `AVAudioPlayer` to play background music.
-There is one catch regarding system sound – Finch by default uses the `AmbientSound` audio session category which [harms MP3 decoding performance][mp3].
-If you want to play background music, you should probably switch to the `SoloAmbientSound` category:
+Finch is designed to play short uncompressed samples.
+If you want to play background music, you can use the `AVAudioPlayer` class supplied by Apple.
+Finch will mix with the background track just fine.

+There is one important catch in playing background music, or more precisely, in playing compressed audio on iPhone.
+Each application that wants to work with sound on iPhone can choose from several audio session ‘categories’ that affect the way your application behaves with respect to sound.
+If you want to play your sound over the system sounds, for example over the iPod sound, you have to choose the `AmbientSound` category.
+The problem is that this category [harms MP3 decoding performance][mp3].
+This means that if you want to play your own background music, you should switch to the `SoloAmbientSound` category, which does not mix your sound with the system sound, but does not harm the MP3 decoding performance.
+In Finch you can use the `mixWithSystemSound` property to switch between the `SoloAmbientSound` and `AmbientSound` categories:

-    soundEngine.mixWithSystemSound = NO;
+    soundEngine.mixWithSystemSound = NO;  // SoloAmbientSound
+    soundEngine.mixWithSystemSound = YES; // AmbientSound

+By default Finch will mix with system sound if there is something playing.

 [mp3]: http://stackoverflow.com/questions/1009385